nandorojo/tamagui-intellisense/README.md

 # 👨🏻‍🍳

+**coming soon**

 ## Setup

-After installing the library, add `.vscode/settings.json` in your repo with the following:
+After installing the extension, add `.vscode/settings.json` in your repo with the following:

 ```json
 {